Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 Megasporebiotic is our most popular probiotic, and the number one product sold on our store.

-• It has been shown by a key clinical trial to reduce leaky gut (as measured by endotoxin levels) in as little as 30 days.
+• It has been shown by clinical trial to reduce leaky gut (as measured by endotoxin levels) in as little as 30 days.

 Other sources of probiotics and prebiotics are also important.
-I use TrubifidoPRO most commonly alongside Megaspore and, after some time, will introduce TheralacPRO as my preferred full-spectrum probiotic.
+I carry another set of spore probiotics for diversity in SporeBoost IG.
+I use BifidoSpectrum Probiotic initially and, after some time, will introduce TheralacPRO as my preferred full-spectrum probiotic.
+These are taken in addition to Megasporebiotic.

 Supplementally, I introduce prebiotics in the following order, personalizing as I need.
-Megaprebiotic, FloraStart Prebiotic Fiber and FloraSpectrum Prebiotic Fiber
+Megaprebiotic, FloraStart Prebiotic Fiber, Trufiber, and FloraSpectrum Prebiotic Fiber

 Long-term, I mix and match this prebiotics to add diversity and variety.
 Unsure of your gut diversity?
-One of the best ways to evaluate is using a test like BiomeFx.
+You can measure using a test like BiomeFx.

 While protocols may begin by limiting prebiotics in the diet, eventually they should be added back in slowly as the gut allows.

 Remember to incorporate dietary prebiotics regularly.
 Most leafy greens and diverse vegetables and fruits have prebiotic properties.
-Adding new and varied sources is essential for healthy gut maintenance.
+Adding new and diverse sources is essential for healthy gut maintenance.

 Examples of High Prebiotic Foods: